hapax/hapax.github.io/assets/teaching.md

 	</figure>

 Assume the missiles always move at the same speed $v(t)$.
-The *danger zone* is the triangle formed by three missiles, since this is where you might get hit!
+The *danger zone* is the triangle formed by three missiles.
+This is where you might get hit!

 ----